 - Prep the cucumber tomato salad ingredients by slicing the onions, cucumber, and green pepper.
 You can leave the grape tomatoes whole or if you're using regular-sized tomatoes instead, cut them into wedges.

 - Add the cucumbers, tomatoes, and kalamata olives to a bowl.
-Drizzle with the red wine vinegar, dried oregano, and sea salt and combine the ingredients together.
+Drizzle with the red wine vinegar dressing, dried oregano, and sea salt and combine the ingredients together.
 Sprinkle with feta cheese cubes before serving.
 Enjoy!

-Sprinkling the feta over the top of the salad at the end makes it easy to serve this as a dairy free option.
+Sprinkling the feta over the top of the salad at the end or on the side makes it easy to serve this as a dairy-free option.

 The feta can be cubed, crumbled, or served in large squares on top (which is the authentic Greek way).

-Traditional Greek salad drizzles the salad with red wine vinegar and olive oil, our verision uses red wine vinegar dressing but the traditional version can be made instead.
+Traditional Greek salad drizzles the salad with red wine vinegar and olive oil, our version uses red wine vinegar dressing but the traditional version can be made instead.

-Other variations include mixing in cubed pre-cooked chicken or cooked quinoa.
+Other variations include mixing in cubed pre-cooked chicken, avocado or cooked quinoa.